MicrosoftDocs/xamarin-docs/docs/tools/ci/jenkins-walkthrough.md

 ### Submitting Tests to Test Cloud

 Automated tests can be submitted to Test Cloud using shell commands.
-For more information about setting up a Test Run in Xamarin Test Cloud, we have guides for using [Xamarin.UITest](https://developer.xamarin.com/guides/testcloud/uitest/working-with/submitting-tests-to-xamarin-test-cloud/) or [Calabash](https://developer.xamarin.com/guides/testcloud/calabash/working-with/submitting-tests-to-xamarin-test-cloud/).
+For more information about setting up a Test Run in Xamarin Test Cloud, see this guide for using [Xamarin.UITest](/appcenter/test-cloud/preparing-for-upload/uitest/).

 ## Summary